 Prysmian employees and contractors must complete many training inductions in order to undertake work on site.
 Each department has additional inductions that must be completed by relevant employees.
-A general site induction must be completed every 12 months for contractors and every 5 years for Prysmian employees.

-The induction consists of learning from a video and completing an induction test.
-The video covers information on the company and its activities, dangers and safety, rules and procedures, and emergency plans.
+The induction covers information on the company and its activities, dangers and safety, rules and procedures, and emergency plans.